OntimizeWeb/docs/_o_table_components/230-o-table.column.md

 You can be defined it as follows:
 - In the input `columns`, adding the columns separated by ';'.
 - Using the `o-table-column` selector.
+If *o-table* component contains inner *o-table-column* elements, using renderers and editors defined in them.
+If you use this option, the `attr` attribute is required.
 For more information see the API.
-If *o-table* component contains inner *o-table-column* elements, using renderers and editors defined in them.

 With `visible-columns` you can indicate which columns we want to be visible